Bradleyjr/Universal-Planner-Pro/README.md

 Universal Planner Pro is a custom API that scrapes Universal Orlando’s public website and normalizes the data into a clean JSON API.
 It is the backend for a dashboard that surfaces park ticket pricing, attraction metadata, dining information, and park hours in one place.

 This repo now includes a live, browser-based dashboard that sits on top of the API.
-Launch it and you will see park ticket quotes, hotel totals, Express pass options, park hours, dining callouts, and marquee events with beautiful presentation and live filter controls.
+Launch it and you will see park ticket quotes, hotel totals, Express pass options, park hours, dining callouts, marquee events, and a crowd calendar with beautiful presentation and live filter controls.

 ## Features
 - Ticket & Express dynamic daily pricing